 However, if one fails to complete the program, do the community service, etc., judgment is then entered and there is a conviction.
 After all, defendant already entered a plea of "no contest" or "guilty."

 A deferred entry of plea is similar to a deferred entry of judgment, except one delays entry of a plea, perhaps for six months or even a year, to be given the opportunity to do a drug treatment program, community service, etc. A deferred entry of plea program is superior to a delayed entry of judgment form of diversion because no plea is entered.
 This means that if an employer, college or landlord were to check on one’s criminal history, there would be only an arraignment shown, where defendant entered a “Not Guilty” plea.
 There would be no “No Contest” plea shown.
 This is good because most people equate a “No Contest” plea to an admission of guilt or at least a confession of committing the crime.

 As with delayed entry of judgment, in delayed entry of plea, the defendant is given several months or up to a year to attend classes, perform some community service, perhaps stay away from a location, etc., and if this is performed or completed, the case is dismissed.

-In Los Angeles County only, there is a five-year pilot program called AB (Assembly Bill) 2124, effective January 1, 2015 to January 1, 2018.
+In Los Angeles County only, there is a three-year pilot program called AB (Assembly Bill) 2124, effective January 1, 2015 to January 1, 2018.
 The provisions are legislatively set out at Penal Code §§ 1001.94 to 1001.98.
 Under AB 2124, defendant can request that the judge, over the prosecution’s objection, allow defendant to enter a plea, but delay judgment.
 The program is designed for low-level misdemeanors only and has some exclusions that are listed out.
 The most common things that disqualify someone from AB 2124 is that the person has a conviction in the last ten years, the case is a DUI, the case involves domestic violence or violence of any sort or the defendant is a registered sex offender.